 The services are limited to additional services not otherwise covered under the state plan, including EPSDT, and must be consistent with waiver objectives of avoiding institutionalization.
-This service may be delivered during temporary travel per ODP's travel policy.
+This service may be delivered to the participant during temporary travel per ODP's travel policy which is included in the Individual Support Plan Manual.